eDNA Explorer

 Despite these challenges, we discovered everyone in this field loves collaborating through working groups, conferences, and personal networks.
 This presented an opportunity where we believed eDNA adoption could grow exponentially with the right network approach.

-It wasn’t just the person to person network that we were excited about.
+It wasn’t just the person-to-person network that we were excited about.
 We identified there were actually three interconnected networks - the life in the world, the people in the field, and the different methodologies.
-Our goal was to create a tool that could connect these networks to figure out what eDNA can be used for, how it complements other methods, and help conservation efforts.
+Our goal was to create a tool that could connect these networks to figure out what eDNA can be used for and how it complements other methods to help conservation efforts.

 The three interconnected networks